Faiz-Raja/Telecom-Customer-Churn-Analysis-in-Python/README.md

 This project aims to analyze customer churn patterns for a telecom company using customer demographics, account details, and service usage.
 The goal is to identify key drivers of churn and provide actionable business insights to reduce customer attrition.

-**Please review the Python Notebook in the attachement to get the entire Insights and Recommendations for the analysis**
+**Please review the Python Notebook (TCA.ipynb) in the attachement to get the entire Insights and Recommendations for the analysis**

 ---
 ## 📌 Overview